MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 - Administrator access

-  - The administrator on the host computer should have the same access privileges as the domain administrator on the writable DC.
-For an RODC guest, the administrator of the host computer should have the same access privileges as the local administrator on the guest RODC.
+  - The administrator credentials on the host computer should be treated the same as that of the domain administrator on the writable DC.
+For an RODC guest, the administrator credentials of the host computer should be treated the same as that of the local administrator on the guest RODC.

 - DC administrative rights on the host computer

-  - A DC in a VM has administrative rights on the host if you join the host to the same domain.
-However, this access privilege can also give malicious users an opportunity to compromise all VMs in the system if they can gain access to VM 1.
-This scenario is called an *attack vector*.
-You can prevent attack vector scenarios by making sure any DCs configured for multiple domains or forests have a centralized administration structure where the admin of one domain has trust for all domains.
+  - An administrator of a virtualized DC has administrative rights on the host if you join the host to the same domain.
+However, this access privilege can also give malicious users an opportunity to compromise all VMs if they can gain access to VM 1.
+This scenario creates a possible *attack vector*.
+You can prevent this attack vector by making sure any DCs configured for multiple domains or forests have a centralized administration domain trusted by all domains, and make the virtualization host a member of the highly privileged administration domain.
+This approach prevents individual domain admins from controlling the host and thus the other domains.

 - Avoiding attacks

   - Malicious users can attack VM 1 even if you install it as an RODC.
-Although RODC admins don't explicitly have domain admin rights, they can still use the RODC to send policies to the host computer.
-These policies might include startup scripts.
+Although RODC admins don't explicitly have domain admin rights, they can still use the RODC to apply policies to the host computer.
+These policies might include startup scripts for example.
 If a malicious actor finds a way to get RODC admin rights and sends a policy with a malicious startup script, they can compromise the host computer and use it to compromise other VMs on the host.

 - VHD file security